 If you would like to join our wonderful team, please visit our Volunteering page.

-Each week we give our fifteen riders the amazing opportunity to take part in an activity which brings many challenges and benefits.
+Each week we give our eighteen riders the amazing opportunity to take part in an activity which brings many challenges and benefits.

 There are significant physical effects from therapeutic riding.
 The warmth and three dimensional movement of the horse is transmitted through the rider’s body gradually making it more relaxed and supple, strengthening core stability, reducing spasms and allowing improved balance, posture and coordination.